ChRe777/CleanCode/README.md

 > Rule: *Avoid words like 'Manager', 'Processor', 'Data' or 'Info'*

-Bad examples are
+Bad examples are:

-- LayerManager
+    * LayerManager
-- ProductInfo
+    * ProductInfo
-- ProductData
+    * ProductData

 *ProductInfo* or *ProductData* are mean the same.
 *Info* and *Data* are like Noise words like *a*, *an* and *the*.

 > Rule: *The word 'variable', 'table', 'string' should never appear in a variable name.*

-Examples are
+Examples are:

-- customerTable
+    * customerTable
-- errorString
+    * errorString
-- countVariable
+    * countVariable

 Distinguish names in such a way that the reader knows what the differences offer

-There is a class Customer and a CustomerObject what is the distinct
+There is a class *Customer* and a *CustomerObject* what is the distinct?

+Examples are:

-    moneyAmount is indistinguishable from money
+    * moneyAmount is indistinguishable from money
-    customerInfo is -"- from customer
+    * customerInfo is -"- from customer
-    account is -"- from accountData
+    * account is -"- from accountData
-    theMessage is -"- from message
+    * theMessage is -"- from message

 ###Use searchable names